 Unlike what Stalin had hoped for, western alliance did not abandon West Berlin.
 Rather than risk losing entire Germany to the Soviets, and potentially facing regime changes at home, the West consolidated militarily under NATO.
 Within a month the Soviets ended the blockade.

-The agreement would have allowed the EU to expand its influence across Ukraine, and establish Common Security and Defense Policy missions, including counterterrorism and cybersecurity operations.
-Although the EU’s push for the EUAA may have accelerated the Russian annexation of Crimea, the EUAA was signed by the Kyiv government in March 2014, only three days before Putin signed annexation treaty with Crimean leaders.
+Had Yanukovich not rejected the agreement under pressure from Moscow, the agreement would have allowed the EU to expand its influence across Ukraine, and to establish “Common Security and Defense Policy” missions, including counterterrorism and cybersecurity operations.
+EU’s push for EUAA may have accelerated the annexation of Crimea in a sense, as Kyiv government signed the agreement in March 2014, only three days before Putin signed annexation treaty with Crimean leaders.

 Through the annexations, Russia secured key regions and effectively blocked the EU’s access to strategic resources.
 This also created a barrier for Ukrainian exports of critical agri-products, minerals and other raw materials to the EU from those regions.